ArghyaPal/C_DAC_Hyderabad_Workshop/README.md

 $ cd my_project_folder <br />
 $ virtualenv venv <br />

-To begin this virtual environment, the above created one should be activated.
+To begin this virtual environment, the above created one should be activated <br />.
 $ source venv/bin/activate <br />

-If you are done working in the virtual environment for the moment, you can deactivate it:
+If you are done working in the virtual environment for the moment, you can deactivate it <br />:
 $ deactivate <br />